CaddyGlow/handcontrol/docs/quic-transport-plan.md

 - Create `server/src/relay/transport/quic.rs` leveraging `quinn::Endpoint`.
 Integrate with the main relay runtime (likely in `server/src/main.rs`) behind a `RelayTransportKind::Quic` enum.
 - Reuse existing JWT token validation by calling into `RelayClient::issue_tunnel_token` prior to admitting a QUIC session.
 - Add integration test `server/tests/relay_quic_transport.rs` that spins up a QUIC endpoint and verifies tunnel data can round-trip to a local TCP echo server.
+- Scaffold client-side QUIC support behind the transport trait so the CLI can gracefully report when QUIC is unavailable (`client-lib/src/transport/quic.rs`).

 ### Phase 3 – Client Integration (2 weeks)
 - Extend CLI and client lib to open QUIC connections using the chosen library (e.g., `quinn` client).